matthew-dean/linecraft/README.md

-# EchoKit
+# Linecraft

 High-performance terminal UI library for Node.js with Zig backend.

-EchoKit provides a friendly TypeScript API while leveraging Zig's speed and efficiency for terminal operations like diffing, ANSI cursor movement, buffering, and throttling.
+Linecraft provides a friendly TypeScript API while leveraging Zig's speed and efficiency for terminal operations like diffing, ANSI cursor movement, buffering, and throttling.

 ## Features